 Importantly GA players don’t count against the MLS Salary cap.
 Since they are automatically professionals, they can’t ever play college soccer and thus a college scholarship is written into their contracts.
 There is also a new Canadian Generation Adidas program, which will come into play late in this FC Dallas list of players.

 Drew Moor (2005) Defender.
 First started training with Dallas Burn as a teenager.
-One season at Furman and two at Indiana where he won back to back NCAA titles.
+One season at Furman and two at Indiana where he won back-to-back NCAA titles.
 2004 PDL with Chicago Fire Premier.
 Drafted in ’05 by Dallas after signing Generation adidas.
 Played 123 games for Dallas before being traded to the Rapids for Schellas Hyndman’s favorite Ugo Ihemelu.
-Allowed to leave Colorado as a free agent, Moor signed for Toronto FC in 2016 where he still plays despite his heart arrhythmia diagnoses.
-A US U20, Moor has 5 caps for the senior US side.
 In 2011 he set the MLS record for consecutive games played by a field player with 68.
 He retired at the end of 2022 with 411 games played for FC Dallas, Colorado Rapids, and Toronto FC.

 Blake Wagner (2006) Defender, Midfielder.
 Another IMG residency player, Wagner signed GA after playing in the 2005 FIFA U17 World Cup.
 Selected 18th overall by Dallas in 2006, he played 37 games for the Huntsmen before his contract expired at the end of 2009.
 In 2010 Wagner signed with Vancouver Whitecaps in the NASL.
 He was again signed by Vancouver, the MLS version, in 2011.
 In 2011 he signed with RSL, in 2012 with San Antonio (played 2 seasons), in 2014 with Tampa Bay Rowdies, in 2015 with New York Red Bulls (who loaned him to Red Bulls II), in 2016 with Jacksonville Armada, and in 2017 with OKC Energy.
 Wagner was a US U17, U20, and U23.